rdkcentral/Lightning-SDK/docs/plugins/settings.md

 ### subscribe

 Adds a callback to the notification stack.
-The callback is notified when the value of a `user` key has changed.
+The callback is triggered when the value of a `user` key has changed.
 You can add multiple callbacks for the same key.

 ```js
 Settings.subscribe(key, callback)